 a.
 Please tick which services are connected supplier:

 Services Connected Supplier

 Gas or liquid petroleum gas

 Water mains or private water supply

-Electricity
+Electricity IJ∕

 Mains drainage

 Telephone

 Cable TV or satellite

-Broadband
+Broadband 9

 b.
-Is there a septic tank system at your p ions holow No
+Is there a septic tank system at your pro- Please select

-If you have answered yes, please answe (i) Do you have appropriate consents for N/A
+if you have answered yes, please answe Please select

+(i) Do you have appropriate consents for Lingse seiner

-(ii) Do you have a maintenance contract for your septic tank?
-N/A
+(ii) Do you have a maintenance contract Please select

-If you have answered yes, please give details of the company with which you have a maintenance contract:
+If you have answered yes, please give de have a maintenance contract:

-4.4 Decrepabilities for shored or commercial 1 11.
-Responsibilities for shared or common areas a.
+11. Responsibilities for shared or common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
+Please select If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-If you have answered yes, please give details: No C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
+If you have answered yes, please give details: Please select N∂ C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Please select d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give details: No е.
+If you have answered yes, please give details: ACCESS TO REAR GARDEN VIA GATE TO NUMBER 9. е.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-If you have answered yes, please give details: No f.
+If you have answered yes, please give details: Please select f.
 As far as you are aware, is there a public right of way across any part of your property (public right of way is a way over privately-owned)?
-If you have answered yes, please give details: No 12.
+If you have answered yes, please give details: Please select 12.
 Charges associated with your property a.
 Is there a factor or property manager for your property?
-If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: No b.
+If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: Please select b.
 Is there a common buildings insurance policy?
 If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?
-Don't Know Don't Know C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
+Please select Please select C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
+N/A